architect/arcdown/readme.md

 ### highlight.js config

 A custom `highlight()` method supported by [highlight.js](https://highlightjs.org/) is provided to the `markdown-it`  renderer. `arcdown` will detect languages in the provided Markdown string and attempt to register just those languages in hljs.

+> ℹ️  Currently, shorthand aliases for languages are not supported.
+Full language names should be used with Markdown code fences.
+Instead of `js`, use `javascript`

 `ignoreIllegals: true` is the default, but can be set by the user.

-A language syntax can be added from third party libraries.
+Additionally, a language syntax can be added from third party libraries.
 And, if needed, highlight.js built-in languages can be disabled:

 ```javascript
 import leanSyntax from 'highlightjs-lean'